telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/how-to/bind-chart-to-range.md

 # Bind Charts to Sheet Data

-The example below demonstrates how to extract Spreadsheet data and populate a Kendo UI Chart.
+The following example demonstrates how to extract the Spreadsheet data and populate a Kendo UI Chart with it.

-The chart will be updated on sheet [on `change`](/api/javascript/spreadsheet/sheet#events-change).
+The Chart is updated on sheet upon a [`change`](/api/javascript/spreadsheet/sheet#events-change) event.

 ###### Example